Access

 A few tips on booking accommodations in China:

 Many hotels allow smoking indoors.
-Even though there are non-smoking rooms, I’ve found that smoke can still travel through the vents; this can be very annoying if you’re sensitive to smoke.
-International and well-known chains on the pricier end is a good way to avoid this, but most hotels will also let you switch rooms if it’s an issue.
+Although there are non-smoking rooms, I’ve found that smoke can still travel through vents; this can be very annoying!!
+International and well-known chains on the pricier end is a good (but not always reliable) way to avoid this, but most hotels will also let you switch rooms if it’s an issue.

-A good tip from my cousins: newer buildings (2022 and after is my threshold) will generally be more pleasant.
+A good tip from my cousins: newer buildings (2022 and after is my preference) will generally be more pleasant from a lack of wear and tear.
 This info is available on listings within Trip.

 Just like with restaurants, guests can be incentivized to rate a hotel on the higher end in return for things like goodie bags.
 Try to read a few of lower-rated reviews and see if there are any patterns, and note the recency of problems that guests had.